 You’ve Hired An Agency … Now What??

 Well, congratulations … you have signed an Agency of Record agreement with The Ad Buyer.
 What should you expect now?
-The first thing will most likely be a meeting to advise you on the advertising strategy and campaigns we have been putting together to meet your marketing objectives.
+The first thing will most likely be an on-boarding meeting (virtually) to learn more about you and your business, and to advise you on the advertising strategy and campaigns we have been putting together to meet your marketing objectives.

-This agenda for a campaign proposal meeting is a good example of how we would expect the meeting to go and who we would expect to be involved.
+This agenda for a second campaign proposal meeting is a good example of how we would expect that meeting to go and who we would expect to be involved.

 The account director will set out the objectives for the campaign.
 It will cover the marketing background of the campaign, covering opportunities and threats.
 Then set out the marketing objectives and the role that advertising will play in achieving those objectives.
 Measurable objectives for the advertising campaign will be presented, such as increasing awareness of the client’s product by 10% or driving 6% of the target audience to respond to a promotional offer.
 The account director will also introduce any other members of the agency team present at the meeting and explain their roles.